 What is the right ratio of change management budget to technology budget?

-Industry benchmarks put 25-40% of the total AI initiative budget into change management, training, and incentives.
+Industry benchmarks suggest 25-40% of the total AI initiative budget should go to change management, training, and incentives.
 Most organizations spend under 10%.
-If your change management spend is a rounding error on your license cost, your adoption rate will be a rounding error on headcount.
+If your change management spend is a rounding error on your license cost, your adoption rate will reflect that math.

 How do we handle employees who refuse to adopt AI tools?